devizer/parallel-wait-for/README.md

 It supports almost any **x64/arm/arm64** Linux and macOS 10.12+.
 The oldest supported versions of linux are: CentOS/RedHat 6, Debian 8, Ubuntu 14.04, Fedora 26

+It utilizes either `curl` or `wget` depending what is preinstalled on your linux during installation

 #### Source Code
 https://github.com/devizer/DockerLab